-Comprehensive Plan and Zoning map designations to be applied to protected open space and natural resources lands. - 48.65 Redesignation to OSR.
-As part of the Goal 5 planning work, the City shall evaluate redesignating the property which is subject to open space conservation through the Chegwyn Farms Conservation Easement (Instrument # 20090315) from the "R" Residential designation to the "OSR" Open Space Reserve designation. - 48.70 Redesignation to Commercial.
+- Comprehensive Plan and Zoning map designations to be applied to protected open space and natural resources lands. - 48.70 Redesignation to OSR.
+As part of the Goal 5 planning work, the City shall redesignate the property which is subject open space conservation through the Chegwyn Farms Conservation Easement (Instrument # 20090315) from the "R" Residential designation to the "OSR" Open Space Reserve designation. - 48.80 Redesignation to Commercial.
 As an identified efficiency measure necessary to reduce the needed size of the "Phase 2" UGB amendment to meet additional Commercial land needs, the City shall initiate a change to the Comprehensive Plan and Zone Map to redesignate and rezone 40 acres of property along the south side of the Highway 18 frontage from commercial to industrial, leaving the rear portions in an Industrial designation.
-This recognizes that the City will retain an Industrial surplus as a result of adding the Riverside North area to the UGB as part of the "Phase 2" UGB amendment.

-- 48.80 "Airport Facilities" (AZ) Comprehensive Plan/Zone Map Designation.
-The designation to be applied to all land associated with the successful operation and vitality of the airport. - 48.90 Annexation Process.
-The City shall update its annexation ordinance
+This recognizes that the City will retain an Industrial surplus as a result of adding the Riverside North area to the UGB as part of the "Phase 2" UGB amendment. - 48.90 "Airport Facilities" (AZ) Comprehensive Plan/Zone Map Designation.
+The City will establish an Airport Facilities Comprehensive Plan and Zoning map designation to be applied to all land associated with the successful operation and vitality of the airport.